vamb/aboutus/en-US/terms/tnc.md

 (b) reliance on any data or information made available through the Platform and/or through the Services.
 You should not act on such data or information without first independently verifying its contents;

-(c) any system, server or connection failure, error, omission, interruption, delay in transmission, computer virus or other malicious, destructive or corrupting code, agent program or macros; and
+(&#99;) any system, server or connection failure, error, omission, interruption, delay in transmission, computer virus or other malicious, destructive or corrupting code, agent program or macros; and

 (d) any use of or access to any other website or webpage linked to the Platform, even if we or our officers or agents or employees may have been advised of, or otherwise might have anticipated, the possibility of the same.